armanashaboglu/prosperity-poj/README.md

 ## Overview

-This repository contains the algorithmic trading strategies, analysis tools, and documentation developed by team poj for the [IMC Prosperity 3](https://imc-prosperity.notion.site/Prosperity-3-Documentation-19ee8453a0938100a71f3ae712d350b0) competition.
+This repository contains the algorithmic trading strategies, analysis tools, and documentation developed by my solo/duo team poj for the [IMC Prosperity 3](https://imc-prosperity.notion.site/Prosperity-3-Documentation-19ee8453a0938100a71f3ae712d350b0) competition.

-Our goal is to develop profitable and robust trading algorithms by leveraging data analysis, simulation, and rapid iteration.
-This repository serves as our central hub for code, documentation, and research findings.
+My goal was to develop profitable and robust trading algorithms by leveraging data analysis, simulation, and rapid iteration.
+This repository serves as my central hub for code, documentation, and research findings.

 ## Repository Structure